AndreKelling/mapple/readme.txt

 1. Output of Map and Table on the Front End.
 In between some text.
 You can place your shortcodes around.
 2. New custom clients Post Type with address autocompletion
+3. Enable search and filter section for clients in the table

 == Changelog ==

+= 1.1.0 =
+* enable tag's for custom post type "clients"
+* add optional show tag's column in clients table
+* add optional search and filter section for clients table
+* enable shortcode attributes to customise table headings

 = 1.0.0 =
 * Initial version